Classroom Chapter Books

 I got another poem today from You-Know-Who...

 We'll never be together.

 Amber Brown and Justin Daniels are best friends.
-They sit next to each other in school, help each other with fractions and spelling, and always stick up for one another.
-But when Justin finds out that he is moving away, everything begins to change.
+They've known each other for practically forever, sit next to each other in class, help each other with homework, and always stick up for each other.

 Abby's class is starting a newspaper, and Abby's ready to be the star reporter.
 Then she's picked to write an advice column.
 Abby can't imagine giving advice to anyone when her own life is out of control!
 And she definitely doesn't want to be known as Dear Abby.